Pope urges solidarity on an Easter of both joy, virus sorrow

 He urged the faithful to pray for the sick, the dead and the elderly confined alone.
 And broadening his horizons, he called for sanctions relief, debt forgiveness and ceasefires to calm conflicts and financial crises around the globe.

-Francis’ lonely Mass was a scene that was repeated around the world, with churches either closed or, at the few still open requiring the faithful to practice social distancing.
-In South Korea, where one outbreak was tied to a church sect, services were largely held online.
+The desolate scene of Francis’ Mass was repeated elsewhere in the world.
+In South Korea, where one virus outbreak was tied to a church sect, services were largely held online.

-A small number of masked faithful attended service at Seoul’s Yoido Full Gospel Church, one of the biggest churches in South Korea.
-They were seated notably apart from each other, and choir members sang hymns from behind masks.
+A small number of masked faithful attended a service at Seoul’s Yoido Full Gospel Church, one of the biggest churches in South Korea.
+They were seated apart from each other, and choir members sang from behind face masks.

+Across Africa, many Christians followed services broadcast on television and radio.
+In Nigeria’s capital, a Catholic Mass was celebrated in Lagos’ empty cathedral, while Congo braced for a battle with both COVID-19 and an ongoing Ebola outbreak.

+Because church gatherings were banned in Congo, Beni resident Jeannot Sikivahwa said he listened to a preacher on the radio deliver an Easter Sunday sermon about both Ebola and the coronavirus.

+“He said that we must protect ourselves from these two epidemics plaguing us here in Beni,” Sikivahwa told The Associated Press.
+“It’s my first time to have this holiday under such confinement.”

-The Church of England shuttered its churches, prompting the Anglican archbishop of Canterbury, Justin Welby, to celebrate Easter Sunday service from his kitchen in London.
+Since the Church of England shuttered its churches, the Anglican archbishop of Canterbury, Justin Welby, conducted an Easter service from his kitchen in London.
 The spiritual leader of 85 million Anglicans worldwide, Welby delivered his sermon in full robes behind a makeshift altar on his dining room table.

 In Lebanon, home to the largest percentage of Christians in the Arab world, Cardinal Bechara Rai urged the faithful to abide by virus lockdown measures even as Lebanon endures its worst economic crisis in decades.